AnchalChilwal/bank-customer-churn-analysis/README.md

 * Inactive customers have a higher churn rate (26.85%) compared to active customers.
 * Mature customers (46–60 years) exhibit the highest churn rate at 51.12%.
 * Female customers churn more than male customers, with a churn rate of 25.07%.
-* Newer customers are more likely to churn(21.01%), while established customers tend to be more stable.
+* Newer customers are more likely to churn(21.01%),whereas a very slight difference is seen as established customer have churn rate of 19.85%.
 * Credit card ownership shows little impact on customer churn.
 * Credit score appears to have a limited influence on churn, with only minor differences across segments.
 * Customers in the High Balance segment have the highest churn rate at 25.23%.